×

 The Whereabouts CNI plugin allows the dynamic assignment of an IP address to an additional network without the use of a DHCP server.

-The following table describes the configuration for dynamic IP address assignment with Whereabouts:
+The following table describes the configuration objects for dynamic IP address assignment with Whereabouts:

 Table 15. ipam whereabouts configuration object